Collect and Display Airbrake Error Metrics with Ruby

 BAR_CHAR = '*'

-# Initialize the bar chart with a list of lists of size 2: [label, value]
+# Initialize the bar chart with a list of pairs: [label, value]

 def initialize(data)